The Caddy (Seinfeld): Plot

 Kramer, under Elaine and Stan's advice, takes Sue Ellen to court for damages, with Jackie Chiles representing him.
-Jerry is smitten with Sue Ellen, but reluctantly testifies that she was wearing only the bra at the time of the accident.
-All seems to be going to plan, until Stan urges Kramer to get Sue Ellen to try on the bra.
-Jackie objects to this, but Kramer persuades him to go through with the request.
-The judge orders her to try it on, but since she is already wearing a leotard, the bra will not fit, costing Kramer the lawsuit.
+Jerry is smitten with Sue Ellen, but reluctantly testifies that she was wearing a bra with no top the time of the accident.
+Stan urges Kramer to get Sue Ellen to try on the bra.
+Kramer insists on following Stan's advice over Jackie's objections.
+Since she is wearing a leotard, the bra will not fit, costing Kramer the lawsuit.

-Elaine's writeup makes the bra-as-a-top a hit, even among her female coworkers, to Elaine's disgust.
+Elaine's writeup makes the bra-as-a-top a hit, even among her female coworkers, to Elaine's revulsion.

 Production

+The character Tom Cosley, from the flashback to Elaine's high school days, was named after a high school boyfriend of Elaine actress Julia Louis-Dreyfus.

 Phil Morris was surprised that his character Jackie Chiles was being used in another episode, later commenting, "I mean, how often can they bring an attorney into this mix?"
-Like the season six episode "The Big Salad", the Chiles plot thread satires the O. J. Simpson murder case, in particular the prosecution asking Simpson to try on the gloves used in the murder and the defense's argument that Simpson was not physically fit enough to have committed the murder.
+Like the season six episode "The Big Salad", the Chiles plot thread satires the Murder trial of O. J. Simpson, in particular the prosecution asking Simpson to try on the gloves used in the murder.

-Jerry Seinfeld later said that Frank Costanza's phone message ("Jerry, this is Frank Costanza.
+Jerry Seinfeld later said that Frank Costanza's phone message ("Jerry, it's Frank Costanza.
 Mr. Steinbrenner's here.
 George is dead.
 Call me back.") is one of his favorite lines in the entire series.